drreynolds/smuhpc-workshop/source/session_7.rst

 .. note:: If you finish this early, perform the same experiment but
-	  this time using the GNU compiler.
+	  this time using the PGI compiler.
 How do your results differ?